AdobeDocs/workfront-fusion.it-IT/help/workfront-fusion/references/apps-and-modules/adobe-connectors/workfront-modules.md

  <tbody>
   <tr>
    <td>[!UICONTROL Connection]</td>
-   <td> <p>Per istruzioni sulla connessione dell'app Workfront a Workfront Fusion, vedere <a href="#connect-workfront-to-workfront-fusion" class="MCXref xref">Connessione di Workfront a Workfront Fusion</a> in questo articolo.</p> </td>
+   <td> <p>For instructions about connecting your Workfront app to Workfront Fusion, see <a href="#connect-workfront-to-workfront-fusion" class="MCXref xref">Connect Workfront to Workfront Fusion</a> in this article.</p> </td>
   </tr>
   <tr>
-   <td>[!UICONTROL Tipo di record]</td>
-   <td> <p>Selezionare il tipo di record Workfront che si desidera venga creato dal modulo.</p> <p>Se ad esempio si desidera creare un progetto, selezionare [!UICONTROL Project] dall'elenco a discesa.</p> </td>
+   <td>[!UICONTROL Record Type]</td>
+   <td> <p>Select the type of Workfront record that you want the module to create.</p> <p>For example, if you want to create a Project, select [!UICONTROL Project] from the dropdown list.</p> </td>
   </tr>
   <tr data-mc-conditions="">
-   <td>[!UICONTROL Seleziona campi da mappare]</td>
-   <td>Selezionare i campi che si desidera rendere disponibili per l'immissione dei dati.
-Questo consente di utilizzare questi campi senza dover scorrere quelli non necessari.</td>
+   <td>[!UICONTROL Select fields to map]</td>
+   <td>Select the fields that you want available for data input.
+This allows you to use these fields without having to scroll through the ones you don't need.</td>
   </tr>
  </tbody>
 </table>

-Visualizzare un elenco dei tipi di oggetto Workfront per i quali è possibile utilizzare questo modulo in [tipi di oggetto Workfront disponibili per ogni modulo di Workfront](#workfront-object-types-available-for-each-workfront-module).
+See a list of the Workfront object types for which you can use this module in [Workfront object types available for each Workfront module](#workfront-object-types-available-for-each-workfront-module).

 >[!NOTE]
 >
->* Quando si immette l&#39;ID di un oggetto, è possibile iniziare a digitare il nome dell&#39;oggetto, quindi selezionarlo dall&#39;elenco.
-Il modulo immette quindi l’ID appropriato nel campo.
->* Quando immetti il testo per un campo personalizzato o un oggetto [!UICONTROL Note] (Commento o risposta), puoi utilizzare i tag di HTML nel campo [!UICONTROL Testo nota] per creare testo RTF, ad esempio testo in grassetto o corsivo.
+>* When entering the ID of an object, you can begin typing the name of the object, then select it from the list.
+The module then enters the appropriate ID into the field.
+>* When entering the text for a custom field or a [!UICONTROL Note] object (Comment or reply), you can use HTML tags in the [!UICONTROL Note Text] field to create rich text, such as bold or italic text.

 +++

+-->

 +++ **[!UICONTROL Chiamata API personalizzata]**